 JUST AN OLD FASHIONED LOVE SONG …

-The question got us thinking last night about the Massachusetts Rule, as we sat groaning from too much madness this March.
-It’s good sport these days to criticize the Massachusetts Rule — that landowners are limited to trimming tree roots and branches back to the property as the exclusive remedy for encroachment by a neighbor’s tree — as being a relic of a time gone by, when everyone lived in a rural or semi-rural area and times were simpler.
+The question got me thinking last night about the Massachusetts Rule, as I sat crying over the lack of madness this March.
+With no other sports available to watch, it’s good sport these days to criticize the Massachusetts Rule — that landowners are limited to trimming tree roots and branches back to the property as the exclusive remedy for encroachment by a neighbor’s tree — as being a relic of a time gone by, when everyone lived in a rural or semi-rural area and times were simpler.
 The more modern Hawaii Rule — that permits a landowner to sue for damages and injunctive relief when the encroachment causes “sensible harm” — makes more sense in urban environments and in our modern-day (and, dare we say, litigious) society.

 The Virginia Supreme Court said as much in Fancher v.
 Fagella.
 And North Dakota weighed in with Herring v.
 Lisbon Partners Credit Fund.
 When it comes to the old Massachusetts Rule, it’s pretty much “you hold him down, and we’ll kick him.”

-Call us apostates, but we’re skeptical that’s the Massachusetts Rule’s demise is such a good thing.
-So today, we sing a love song to the Massachusetts Rule.
+Call me an apostate, but I’m skeptical thats the Massachusetts Rule’s demise is such a good thing.
+So today, we’ll sing a love song to the Massachusetts Rule.
 And a reprise of Kentucky’s leading encroachment case provides the perfect illustration.
 Schwalbach’s neighbor, Forest Lawn Memorial Park, had trees that were dropping leaves and twigs that were as dead as the cemetery’s patrons.
 When Schwalbach sued, the Court held that the only remedy when branches behave like normal trees – specifically, by dropping twigs and leaves – is Massachusetts-style self-help.